Kirlu3/Sanntid-G30/README.md

 -Watchdog with program that restarts on a crash (would fix the occasional crashes on startup)

 -Change config to include everything necessary, including: Base IP

+-fix messages between slaveRx and assignOrders, backupAckRx

+-fix graceful shutdown of master mode

+-fix init of fsm (set ligths to 0 maybe?)

+-how do the slaves handle losing their master?